 - FAQs about iPhone/iPad Guided Access

-Technique 1: Click the Home/Side Button Three or Two Times
+Tip 1.
+Click the Home Button Two or Three Times

-With your iPhone stuck in guided access, trying out Apple's accessibility shortcut is going to be your first move.
-Depending on which iOS model you have, your home button will either be at the bottom of your screen or the side of your device.
+When you meet iPad/iPhone guided access stuck problem, trying out Apple's accessibility shortcut is going to be your first move.
+Depending on which iOS model you have, your Home button will either be at the bottom of your screen or the side of your device.

-In case triple-clicking fails you, restarting your device is the next thing to try.
+In case triple-clicking and resetting passcode fail you, restarting your device is the next thing to try.
 It's one of the most common troubleshooting techniques out there.
 You're bound to be asked whether you tried turning it off and on!

 Depending on your device's model, restarting techniques can vary.
 Have a look at the following ways and see if you can spot your model.